fedspendingtransparency/openbeta/_concepts/agency-summary.md

 headline: Agency Summary

 copy:
-  - text: Below are two idea on how to display data by federal agency.
+  - text: Below are two ideas on how to display data by federal agency.
 Please take a look and give us your feedback in the discussion section at the bottom of each tab.

 discussion_title: "Discussion suggestions:"